davidculemann/remix-shadcn-supabase-boilerplate-docs/README.md

-# Boomerang documentation repository
+# Remix Shadcn Boilerplate Documentation Repository

-This repository contains the documentation Markdown source files for [useboomerang/docs](https://useboomerang.io/docs).
+This repository contains the documentation Markdown source files for [davidculemann/remix-shadcn-boilerplate](https://github.com/davidculemann/remix-shadcn-boilerplate).

 The `main` branch will be automatically accessible along with any releases.

 ## Releases

 Releases are tagged with the version number matching a release and prefixed with the product.
-For example flow@3.12.0 or bosun@1.0.0.
+For example, remix-shadcn@1.0.0.

 ## Design